frankaemika/docs/source/franka_matlab/index.rst

     :align: center
     :figclass: align-center

-    Hardware setup configuration options for the Franka Toolbox for MATLAB.
+    Hardwarε configuration options for the Franka Toolbox for MATLAB.

 .. toctree::
    :maxdepth: 2